btayhan/Alignment-BWA/README.md

 - BWA-SW: designed for longer sequences ranging from 70bp to 1Mbp, long-read support and split alignment

 - BWA-MEM: shares similar features to BWA-SW, but BWA-MEM is the latest, and is generally recommended for high-quality queries as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.

+## Yess, we passed the boring parts!!
+Congrats 🍻

+##  Lets begin with Files

 ### BWA outputs alignment in the SAM format to take the advantage of the downstream analyses implemented in SAMtools.